villares/py.processing-play/java_to_python.md

 ### `if`, `else` and their friends

-Note that the `if` condition in Python does not have the required parentheses in Java.
-The combination of an `else if`  becomes the `elif` contraction.
+Note that the `if` condition in Python does not have the required parentheses as in Java.
+The combination of `else if`  becomes the `elif` contraction.

 **Java**
 ```java
 for (int i = 2; i < width-2; i += 2) {
   if ((i% 20) == 0) {